aws/aws-sdk-php/docs/guide/streams.rst

 Stream Decorators
 -----------------

-Guzzle provides serveral stream decorators that can be used to control how the SDK and Guzzle interact with the streaming resource provided as an input parameter to a command.
+Guzzle provides several stream decorators that can be used to control how the SDK and Guzzle interact with the streaming resource provided as an input parameter to a command.
 These decorators can modify how handlers will be able to read and seek on a given stream.
 The following is a partial list; more can be